 The alternative proposes the complete removal of the Bearpaw Meadow High Sierra Camp.
 The Mission 66-era Ranger Station at Bearpaw Meadow would also be removed.
-This area comprises a National Register-eligible cultural landscape.
-The removal of the facilities would result in a permanent adverse impact on the cultural landscape.
-The level of impact could be somewhat mitigated through documentation strategies developed in consultation with the CA SHPO.
+This area comprises a National

+Register-eligible cultural landscape.
+The removal of the facilities may result in an adverse impact on the cultural landscape.
+The adverse effect may be mitigated through documentation strategies and other measures developed in consultation with the CA SHPO and the ACHP.